MdEhsanulHaqueKanan/MdEhsanulHaqueKanan/README.md

 ### ✨ Featured Projects

 Here are some of the projects I'm most proud of.
-They demonstrate my ability to handle the entire AI/ML lifecycle, from a Jupyter Notebook to a live, user-facing application.
+They demonstrate my ability to handle the entire AI/ML lifecycle, from a Jupyter Notebook to a live, user-friendly application.

 ### 🧠 AI Research Assistant (with Local LLM & RAG)
 A full-stack, end-to-end AI agent that answers complex questions with up-to-date, sourced information.
 This project demonstrates a deep understanding of modern AI agent architecture, running a 100% private and cost-free stack with a local LLM (Phi-3) and a robust, orchestrated RAG workflow.